In the guide

 Equipment that is used to weigh or measure goods for consumers must be suitable for the quantity being determined and accurate within specific tolerances.

-• a lead plug embedded into the equipment on which is stamped a numbered crown and year
+Government stamps generally take the form of a series of stickers attached to the equipment.
+On older equipment, there could be a lead plug embedded into the equipment, on which is stamped a numbered crown and year.

-Measuring equipment that has tested as inaccurate or no longer conforms with other requirements will have a six-pointed star stamped on or attached to it.
+Measuring equipment that has tested as inaccurate or no longer conforms with other requirements will have a six-pointed star stamped on or affixed to it.
 Look out for this if you're buying second-hand equipment.

-Construction requirements, measuring capacity and accuracy tolerances requirements also vary with the value of the goods being sold.
+Construction requirements, measuring capacity and accuracy tolerance requirements also vary with the value of the goods being sold.
 Equipment used to buy and sell gold, silver, etc has different requirements to that used to sell potatoes.

 • measures of volume: